karimamd/Two-layer-Neural-Network-SVM-Softmax-losses-/README.md

 and also makes features have equal importance in generating the final score.
 Also,including the L2 penalty leads to the appealing max margin property in SVMs

+5-Softmax uses hinge loss and determining margin helps choose how sharp we want our classification to be (of course this implies more complexity in the model and thats why the margin and regression strength are inversly proportional)

 ##  - Softmax Loss

 ##### Assumptions
+Same as SVM assumptions
 ##### Test Cases
+Obtained 35.6% test accuracy and 36.7% Validation accuracy with same conditions as SVM.
 ##### Key Takeaways
+1. Softmax is a probabilistic classifier that output the probability of each class for a point and chooses the point with the highest score and it can be said that SVM is a special case of Softmax.
+2. Softmax is highly affected by outliers unlike SVM loss.
+3. Softmax uses Cross-entropy loss.

 ##  - Two-Layer Neural Network